Howard University School of Law: Degrees offered

 Howard University School of Law offers the Juris Doctor (J.D.) and the Master of Laws (LL.M.).
 Additionally, students can enroll in the four-year J.D./M.B.A. dual degree program with the Howard University School of Business.

 HUSL students can also earn a certificate in family law.

 Faculty

-As of Fall 2013, Howard Law employed 56 faculty and administrators.
-The school's student-faculty ratio was 16.52 to 1.
+As of 2022, Howard Law employed 37 full-time faculty and 63 non-full-time faculty.
+The school's student-faculty ratio accounting for full-time faculty was 12.5 to 1.
+Over 80 percent of faculty members are people of color.

 Programs and clinics

 Howard Law boasts three institutes and centers: the Education Rights Center, the Institute of Intellectual Property and Social Justice, and the World Food Law Institute.

-The school's Clinical Law Center also offers seven in-house legal clinics that provide students with first-hand legal experience as well as an Externship and Equal Justice Program.
+The school's Clinical Law Center also offers eight in-house legal clinics that provide students with first-hand legal experience as well as an Externship and Equal Justice Program.
 These clinics are: